European Central Bank - eurosystem

 Presentation to the European Parliament

-Read Luis de Guindos' speech to the Committee on Economic and Monetary Affairs of the European Parliament when presenting the Annual Report.
+Read Luis de Guindos' speech to the Committee on Economic and Monetary Affairs of the European Parliament when he presented the Annual Report.

 Read the speech